Mochovce Nuclear Power Plant: Environment

 Nuclear power plants emit no greenhouse gas to the atmosphere, in this way NPPs annually contribute to CO2 emission reduction by 15 million tonnes in Slovakia.
 Nuclear power plants hence contribute significantly to the obligation to reduce emissions of harmful greenhouse gas to the atmosphere.
 Mochovce NPP meets all international requirements and that the operation impact is minimal.
 Water required for cooling is taken from a water dam built on the nearby Hron river, which ensures sufficient supply of water even in extremely dry climate conditions.
-The impact of the discharged waters on the quality of the Hron river water, fauna and flora is negligible.
+The impact of the discharged water on the quality of the Hron river water, fauna and flora is negligible.
 Emissions to the atmosphere and effluents to the hydrosphere are regularly measured and assessed in the 15-km area around the plant.
 There are 25 monitoring stations of the tele-dosimetry system, which continuously monitor the dose rate of gamma radiation, activity of aerosols and radioactive iodine in the air, soil, water and food chain (feed, milk, agricultural products).
 The volume of radioactive substances contained in liquid and gaseous discharges is considerably lower than the limits set out by authorities.